Skip to content

 Defined sales stages and processes

-Joule’s pipeline insights depend on well-defined sales stages.
-If your team uses opportunity stages inconsistently — or has stages that don’t match your actual process — the AI’s recommendations won’t align with reality.
+Joule’s pipeline insights depend on well-defined stages.
+If your team uses stages inconsistently, or has stages that don’t match the actual process, the AI’s recommendations won’t make sense.
+Fix the process first.

 Realistic expectations

 The toolkit accelerates existing good practices.
 It doesn’t fix broken sales processes.
-If your pipeline management is weak, AI will surface that weakness faster — not hide it.
+If your pipeline management is weak, AI will surface that weakness faster, not hide it.
+That’s actually a good thing.
+But it can be uncomfortable.

 For a broader assessment of which CX AI features are production-ready versus still in preview, see our CX AI Toolkit maturity breakdown.